 Historical Context

 In the 19th century, facial hair was extremely common among men, including those in positions of leadership.
 Beards, mustaches, and sideburns were seen as symbols of masculinity, wisdom, and authority.
-Many of the most iconic figures in American history, such as Abraham Lincoln with his distinctive beard and Ulysses S. Grant with his neatly trimmed facial hair, sported facial hair.
+Many of the most iconic figures in American history, such as Abraham Lincoln with his distinctive beard and Ulysses S. Plus, grant with his neatly trimmed facial hair, sported facial hair.
 These men were products of a time when facial hair was not only accepted but often expected, especially among those who sought to project an image of strength and competence.

 The Decline of Facial Hair in the White House